sensu/sensu-docs/content/sensu-go/5.18/dashboard/filtering.md

 - [Examples](#examples)

 The Sensu dashboard includes basic filters you can use to build customized views of your Sensu resources.
-Sensu also supports advanced dashboard filtering based on a wider range of resource attributes and custom lables as a [commercial feature][1].
+Sensu also supports advanced dashboard filtering based on a wider range of resource attributes and custom labels as a [commercial feature][1].

 When you apply a filter to a dashboard page, it creates a unique link for the filtered page.
 You can bookmark these links and share your favorite filter combinations.